Skip to main content

 • Metropolitan Community Health Services (MCHS), based in Washington, NC, is a Federally Qualified Health Center that offers integrated medical, behavioral health, dental, and pharmaceutical services.
 MCHS offers a suite of CDSME programs, including the Chronic Disease Self-Management Program (CDSMP), Chronic Pain Self-Management Program (CPSMP), Diabetes Self-Management Program, and workplace Chronic Disease Self-Management Program.
 As part of their grant work, MCHS also integrates SBIRT as part of their regular practice.
 All patients seen at MCHS undergo the SBIRT protocol, a 2 question screen followed by a more comprehensive screen if indicated.
 Staff from the behavioral health department have been formally trained in SBIRT and the MCHS electronic health record (EHR) system has been augmented to better capture the full experience of SBIRT, from the initial screening to the in-house referral, to treatment, to bi-directional notes on attendance, and completion of services.
 MCHS has implemented a triangle model for SBIRT and behavioral health that consisted of three major interventions: Medication-Assisted Treatment (MAT), Counseling, and Chronic Pain Self-Management Program.
 Patients identified from the Behavioral Health Department of MCHS are referred to this "triangle" and participate in CPSMP as part of their overall treatment plan.
 All MAT patients are referred to CPSMP or CDSMP and reimbursement pathways are formed.
 MCHS has successfully integrated referrals for SBIRT and CPSMP services into their EPIC EHR.

-• University of Kentucky, Louisville received a 2024 CDSME grantee to implement DSMP, BRI-CC, and PEARLS in underserved and rural counties.
+• University of Kentucky, Louisville received a 2024 CDSME grantee to implement DSMP, BRI-CC, and PEARLS in at-risk and rural counties.
 One of their grant goals is to have 88 people with dementia and their caregivers complete BRI-CC with a reduction in perceived unmet needs, relationship strain, symptoms of depression, and emergency room visits.
 This is the first time an ACL CDSME grantee has offered BRI-CC.
 University of Kentucky, Louisville also aims to have 104 older adults complete PEARLS with reduced symptoms of depression.

 Older Adult Mental Health Awareness Day